What is eKYC (electronic Know Your Customer)?

 What is eKYC?

 Bridging the gap between technological prowess and user security, eKYC stands as the modern answer to identity verification challenges.
-In essence, eKYC translates to electronic Know Your Customer, a method that digitally optimizes the way businesses confirm the identity of their clients, ensure digital KYC compliance, and prevent money laundering and financial crime.
+In essence, eKYC translates to electronic Know Your Customer, a method that digitally optimizes the way businesses confirm the customer identity, ensure digital KYC compliance, and prevent money laundering and financial crime.

 Why is eKYC Important?